 For CBD products to be manufactured and sold in the UK, they must have less than 0.2% THC content by law.

 CBD can be consumed in several ways.
 Most buyers opt for CBD oil that is taken sublingually by placing a dosage under your tongue.
 This method is simple, efficient and is the fastest way for it to reach your bloodstream.
 As it takes effect quicker than other forms of CBD, you might find this a preferable option.
 You can even add CBD oil to your morning smoothie or coffee for an extra pick-me-up, or incorporated into your baking recipes.
 That said, this way of consumption may take over an hour to kick in — the effects will likely last longer though.
 We have wild mint and orange blossom flavoured CBD oil at TRIP, meaning you don’t need to mix it with something else if you find the compound’s natural earthy taste a little unpleasant.

 Is CBD safe for mental health use?

 CBD is completely safe and legal to consume, however, there has been speculation over possible side effects and this can sometimes put people off.
 To reassure you, there have only been very few cases of this happening.
-Some have experienced drowsiness, diarrhoea or excessive sweating, but this is likely due to the carrier oil that the compound is mixed with.
 Here at TRIP, we combine the compound with MCT oil, which actually has a number of potential benefits, from providing energy and helping to manage blood sugar levels.